mfoncho/-coinablepay_Q_and_A/Q-1_solution.md

 ### Store Order

 #### Assumptions
-- Backend api is REST
+- Backend API is REST
-- Backend api is versioned
+- Backend API is versioned
 - Backend team has a documention structure
 - Development team is familiar with version control git or mercurial
 - Backend library used is Elixir Phoenix